How do you know if your money’s working for you?

 We love a good list, so today we brought you the 10 signs your money is working for you.
 We also included tips like: how to invest with no money, which credit card to choose, and how to pay off debt faster.

-This is the mother of all checklists, created to keep you (and your wallet) happy.
+This is the mother of all checklists, created to keep you (and your wallet) as happy as this dog.

 👀 6min read